F-1 Regulations and Requirements

 F-1/J-1 students who have received prior authorization to withdraw from classes have 15 days to depart the U.S. after the withdrawal date.
 Students who withdraw from classes without prior authorization are not eligible for a grace period.

-International students who plan to be enrolled for part time studies must submit the Reduced Course Load (RCL) form to the CIP in a timely manner.
+International students who plan to be enrolled for part time studies must submit the Reduced Course Load (RCL) form to the GEO in a timely manner.
 There are only a few exceptions to the full-time enrollment requirement for the fall and spring semesters.
-Each exception has its own criteria, which are outlined below.

 The deadline for submitting the RCL form is the add/drop date of the fall and spring semesters.
-The form must be approved by the student's academic advisor prior to submission to the CIP:
+The form must be approved by the student's academic advisor prior to submission to the GEO:

 Online Courses: Only 3 credits or one online course per semester is applicable to the full-time enrollment total.